rhansen2/dyndao/README.md

 JSON <-> object.Object <-> RDBMS

-dyndao is a dynamic Golang ORM, heavily influenced by Perl's various database packages as well as the ActiveRecord pattern.
+dyndao is a dynamic Golang ORM, drawing influence from the Active Record pattern, Martin Fowler's Data Mapper pattern, and the author's experience with Perl's database packages (DBI, Class::DBI, DBIx::Class, etc.)

 Currently, basic support for SQLite, MySQL, and Oracle are included.
 If you intend on working with MySQL, please be sure to check out (as in, `git